harness/developer-hub/release-notes/cloud-cost-management.md

 * The cost data was not displayed on the **Perspectives** page.
 (CCM-12752)

   This was caused by the challenge of pushing large volumes of billing data into BigQuery.
-However, this problem has been resolved by adding support to upload and handle large datasets.
+This issue has been resolved by adding support to upload and handle large datasets.
 * Previously, users were unable to view and manage the ignored recommendations for EC2 instances.
 (CCM-13004) (ZD-46353)

  The payload for adding EC2 recommendations to the **Ignore List** was incorrect.
 Now, the issue is fixed, and the functionality is working as expected.